-If you are interested in Voluntary Student Accident Insurance contact the district office.
+If you are interested in Voluntary Student Accident Insurance follow this link.

 Health staff members follow specific procedures for a head injury sustained at school.
 If a head injury occurs, the parent will be called and notified.
 The student will receive a Head Injury Information Sheet noting some signs/symptoms parents should be aware of.

 Sick or not sick?
 Helpful tips for Parents

 Parents are occasionally confronted with the dilemma of their school age child not feeling well on a school day.
 A decision must be made as to whether the child should be kept home or sent to school.
 The guidelines below are available to assist you in caring for a sick child until the health care professional can be consulted.

 Fever - If your child has a fever of 100 degrees orally or higher, they should be kept at home.
 The child must remain at home until he/she has been fever-free for 24 hours.

 Stomach Pain - If your child is vomiting or has diarrhea within 24 hours of school attendence, they should be kept home.
 Consult your health care professional if your child has a persistent stomachache.

 Rash - A skin rash may be the first sign that your child has one of many childhood illnesses or an allergic reaction.
 Do not send your child to school with a skin rash.
 For the safety of all in the school setting, the cause of the rash and the determination that it is not contagious to others should be obtained.
 If your child has a chronic skin condition, a note from your health care professional describing this diagnosis will avoid a request for further consultations.